Bubble-Protocol/bubble-sdk/README.md

 ## How Does It Work?

 Bubble Protocol adds an access control layer to off-chain storage.
-Application developers can custom design smart contracts to govern access to content, specifying fine-grained permissions for each file akin to POSIX-style permission bits.
-The enforcement of these permissions is carried out by the off-chain storage service, which is chosen by the user or developer.
+Application developers can custom design smart contracts to govern access to content for specific users, specifying fine-grained permissions to access content akin to POSIX-style permission bits.
+Enforcement of these permissions is carried out by the off-chain storage service, which is chosen by the user or developer.

-Custom smart contracts are simple to develop and need only implement a single method interface (see [Smart Contract](#smart-contract) below).
+Custom smart contracts are simple to develop and need only implement a single method (see [Smart Contract](#contracts) below).
 Once a contract is deployed, the off-chain content can be saved on any bubble-compatible storage system that supports the user's preferred blockchain.

+Each piece of off-chain content is uniquely identified by a [content id](#content-ids).

-The set of off-chain content controlled by a smart contract combined with the on-chain logic of the contract itself, is known as a **bubble**, and is where Bubble Protocol gets it's name.
+The set of off-chain content controlled by a smart contract, combined with the on-chain logic of the contract itself, is known as a **bubble**, and is where Bubble Protocol gets it's name.
 For more details, see [Bubbles](#bubbles) below.

 ### Off-Chain Storage Services